Best Guide Intune Win32 App Deployment | Endpoint Manager

 Prepare Win32 app content for upload

-Now that we have the application to deploy, we will run the Microsoft Win32 Content prep tool and convert the application to .intunewin format.
-You can deploy Win32 app with Intune once we get the .intunewin file.
+Now that we have selected an application to deploy, we will run the Microsoft Win32 Content Prep tool and convert the application to .intunewin format.
+This tool is easy to run and supports the command-line parameters as well.

 • Please specify the source folder – Enter the folder that contains your application setup files.